krishnachaitanya9/krishnachaitanya9.github.io/_posts/2019-12-30-nvidia-cuda-installation-notes.md

 So I have this stable proprietary driver from Ubuntu Graphics PPA.
 So when I install the cuda run file downloaded from the NVIDIA's website, I simply un-check the driver installation.
 If I keep it checked then I would have stop ligthdm, kdm blah blah, not good.
 Simply un-check the driver and you will live to see another day.

 Next problem is the gcc-version.
 For some reason only God knows, it doesn't support latest GCC version, and it cries like a little baby if you don't have old GCC version as your default.
 At the time of writing this article, I was installing cuda-10.2 I needed gcc-7.
-Fortunately multiple gcc version can co-exist together and don't fight like kadarshians.
+Fortunately multiple gcc version can co-exist together and don't fight like Kadarshians.
 So install the right version and you are good to go.
 If you develop C++ applications often you specify the GCC version while building and I guess it should be fine.
 I use CLion and I didn't face a problem yet.

 After cuda is installed, it will complain that installation is incomplete as you didn't install the driver.
 Thank NVIDIA for the warning and just ignore the message.